-- decreases plaque formation
+- reduces plaque formation

-Types of pasteurised milk
+Drink pasteurised milk

-There are many types of milks on the market, including:
+, as you have an increased risk of gastrointestinal illness from pathogens (bugs, germs, bacteria).There are many types of pasteurised milks on the market, including:

-- Full cream – full-cream milk contains around four per cent fat.
+- full cream – full-cream milk contains around four per cent fat.
 For children up to the age of two years, full-cream milk is recommended.

-- Reduced fat – expect around half as much fat in reduced-fat milk as full cream.
+- reduced fat – expect around half as much fat in reduced-fat milk as full-cream.
 Children over the age of two years can drink reduced-fat milk.

-- Calcium enriched – a 250 ml glass of calcium-enriched milk contains 408–500 mg of calcium.
+- calcium enriched – a 250 ml glass of calcium-enriched milk contains 408–500 mg of calcium

-- Flavoured – these milks can either be full cream or reduced fat.
-However, most varieties contain added sugar and should be consumed only sometimes.
+- flavoured – these milks can either be full cream or reduced fat.
+However, most varieties contain added sugar and should be consumed only sometimes

 - UHT (ultra-high temperature-treated) milk – is treated with very high heat to allow milk to be stored for long periods.

-Cow’s milk versus goat’s milk
+Cow’s milk allergy

-If a person has an allergic sensitivity, it is usually due to one or more of the proteins in milk.
+If a person has an allergic sensitivity, it’s usually because of one or more of the proteins in milk.
 The proteins in goat’s milk are closely related to those in cow’s milk, so replacing one type of milk with the other usually doesn’t help.

 Lactose is a type of carbohydrate or sugar that naturally occurs in milk from any mammal, including humans.
 Normally, an enzyme in the small intestine called lactase breaks down lactose so it can be absorbed into the bloodstream.